 Skip to main content

-After a mapping job reaches COMPLETED status, you can search through the individual hotel match results.
-The search endpoint lets you filter by hotel name, location, your own partner IDs, the matched reference hotel, or specific supplier IDs.
+After a mapping job reaches COMPLETED status, you can search the individual hotel match results.
+Filter by hotel name, location, your partner IDs, the matched reference hotel, or specific supplier IDs.
 Results are paginated and include match confidence scores, match methods, and supplier external IDs.

 Search endpoint